agocontrol/agocontrol/README.md

 [wiki](http://wiki.agocontrol.com)

 ### Forum
-For any discussions or suport from end users, visit the [forum](http://agocontrol.com/forum)
+For any discussions or support from other end users, visit the [forum](http://agocontrol.com/forum)

 ### IRC
 Join the channel #agocontrol on freenode IRC, where end users and core developers can be reached.

 ##Building
-The biuld wall can be found at http://builder.aboliton.at:8010/waterfall
+The build wall can be found at http://builder.aboliton.at:8010/waterfall

 ##License
 GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007